telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/properties-methods-events.md

 position: 3
 ---

-The **RadTabbedForm** is internally working with a tabbed form control which is interacting with the tabs.
+**RadTabbedForm** is internally working with a tabbed form control which is interacting with the tabs.
 Most of the functionality of the form is defined and exposed by the **RadTabbedFormControl**.

-#RadTabbedForm
+# RadTabbedForm

 ## Properties